 A Learning and Development business had unknowingly left themselves in a vulnerable situation.

-The new owner had never considered that the previous business owner could have withdrawn all funds from the current account and legally, there would be nothing that the new owner could do about it.
+The new owner had never considered that the previous business owner could have withdrawn all funds from the current account.
+And more so, legally, there would be nothing that the new owner could do about it.
 As a result, the bank account was changed immediately!

-These examples seem so simple when you think about it now, but business owners are so absorbed in the day-to-day running of a business that they don’t even consider these types of issues.
+These examples seem so simple when you think about it now.
+Business owners are so absorbed in the day-to-day running of a business that they don’t consider these types of issues.

 We’re passionate about risk management